The master chef has arrived.

 By this point, every snap of 2013 has been broken down and all the tales of the tape have been written.
 Here is what they had to say about 2014:

 As soon as practice starts up again, Connecticut products Casey Cochran and Tim Boyle will return to crouch under center and vie for the no. 1 job.
 Given his superior play in the final four games of last season, Cochran appears to be head and shoulders ahead of Boyle to start next year.
 His pocket presence, respectable accuracy to multiple levels of the field and decision-making all shone clearly for four Saturdays.
 Furthermore, coaches and players alike constantly lauded his leadership and work ethic off the field.

 Although, there are two important things to keep in mind here.
 Both are very likely to be handed an entirely new playbook very soon by new coaches with whom they'll have a fresh slate.
-In addition, the four-game sample each put forth last season is still rather small to draw whole conclusions from.
-Cochran was not throwing well in practice when Boyle was named the first-team starter.
+In addition, the four-game sample each put forth last season is still rather small from which to draw conclusions.
+Cochran was not throwing well in practice when Boyle was named the starter.
 It's possible he comes down again against quality defenses.

 Still, we feel comfortable with the assertion that UConn should see its best quarterback play of the last four or five years between these two.
 Cochran's intangibles and Boyle's physical talent were undeniable in spurts, and the key here will be consistency.